Vyral/base-template/_posts/2019-10-07-how-to-determine-if-a-neighborhood-is-kid-friendly.md

 This is something we hear all the time from homebuyers, particularly those moving to a town or area they’re unfamiliar with.
 Unfortunately, it is a Fair Housing violation for Realtors to answer this question directly.
 Therefore, we would like to offer you some advice on how to identify such neighborhoods on your own, instead.&nbsp;

-First, **spend some time in the neighborhood you’re thinking of buying in before making a move.** Visiting the neighborhood at different times of the day and at different points throughout the week will help you gauge what kind of lifestyle its residents lead.&nbsp;
+First, **spend some time in the neighborhood you’re thinking of buying in before making a move.** Visiting the neighborhood at different times of the day and different points throughout the week will help you gauge what kind of lifestyle its residents lead.&nbsp;

 {% include pullquote.html %}